NixCD/clear_npcs/README.md

 # clearnpcs
-Clean a area of NPCS
+Clean a area of NPCS for ESX